antmartinez47/TimeMixer-TFM/search_space.md

 This distribution differs slightly from the one utilized in the searched hyperparameter setting (a uniform distribution from 1e-5 to 5e-2).
 Change is made to avoid high learning rates that could lead to unstable learning curves and to sample logarithmically (i.e., using a log-uniform distribution).
 This intuitions were confirmed with random-search-based experiments where the learning rate upper bound was contained in the inteval [1e-2, 5e-2].

 The log-uniform distribution helps improve the coverage of the sampling interval when it spans several orders of magnitude.
 Its minimum and maximum values are derived after initial testing with random-search-based HPO routines and the value utilized by the authors of SOFTS paper.

+Quote from TimeMixer paper (page 13): *We set the initial learning rate as 10−2 or 10−3 and used the ADAM optimizer (Kingma & Ba, 2015) with L2 loss for model optimization.
+And the batch size was set to be 8 between 128.
+By default, TimeMixer contains 2 Past Decomposable Mixing blocks.*

 Regarding the learning rate scheduler, the configurations in the TimeMixer paper do not include one.
 Therefore, to avoid increasing the complexity of the search space, we will not tune this parameter.
 The primary focus of this experiment is on model-specific hyperparameters, as this approach offers more valuable insights due to its novelty and the limited number of similar experiments available (actually, the only formal hyperparmaeter tunning process conducted over TimeMixer architectures is presented in TimeMixer paper).